charlottewang0605/cs103a-cpa02/README.md

 First, you need to signup and login as usual.

-Then, you can do search by course name feature, just type in the keyword in the course name.
+Then, you can do search by course name feature, just type in the keyword in the course name.<br>
 You can also search courses by subject or instructor.
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244382-65c0b3ec-40f9-49ab-9596-1effe569c7a3.png">